The Role of Feedback Loops in Continuous Improvement

 The strength of this model is that it removes guesswork.
 Instead of relying on assumptions, leaders can use observed outcomes to decide where to focus attention.
 Over time, that makes improvement more reliable and less dependent on luck or intuition.

-The Importance of Feedback Loops in Continuous Improvement
+Why Feedback Loops Matter in Continuous Improvement

 Feedback loops matter because they reveal where a business is weak, where it is wasting effort, and where it can do better.
 Customer complaints, employee input, and supplier observations all point to different parts of the operation.
 Taken together, they show where a process needs adjustment and where a system is already performing well.

 They also create accountability.
 When teams know their work will be reviewed and discussed, they tend to pay closer attention to quality and follow-through.
 Feedback becomes part of the work itself, not something reserved for annual reviews or crisis moments.
-That structure helps people correct small problems before they turn into larger ones.
+That structure helps people correct small problems before they become larger ones.

 There is also a direct link between feedback and innovation.
 New ideas often come from people closest to the work, especially when they are encouraged to speak honestly about what is slowing them down.
 A product team that reviews user feedback regularly can spot gaps early and adjust before the market moves on.
 That is how feedback loops support both stability and growth.